Jonathan2251/lbd/source/funccall.rst

 The $gp register caller saved register in PIC addressing mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-According the original cpu0 web site information, it only support **“jsub”**
+According the original cpu0 web site information, it only supports **“jsub”**
 bits address range access.
 We add **“jalr”** to cpu0 and expand it to 32 bit address.
 We did this change for
 two reasons.
 One is cpu0 can be expanded to 32 bit address space by only adding
 this instruction.
-The other is cpu0 as well as this book are designed for teaching purpose.
+The other is cpu0 as well as this book are designed for tutorial.
 We reserve **“jalr”** as PIC mode for dynamic linking function to demonstrates:

 1. How caller handle the caller saved register $gp in calling the function

-2. How the code in the shared libray function use $gp to access global variable
+2. How the code in the shared libray function uses $gp to access global variable
    address.

 3. The jalr for dynamic linking function is easier in implementation and faster.
    As we have depicted in section "pic mode" of chapter "Global variables, structs
    and arrays, other type".
-This solution is popular in reality and deserve change
+This solution is popular in reality and deserve changing
    cpu0 official design as a compiler book.

 In chapter "Global variable", we mentioned two link